MeltwaterArchive/storyplayer/v2/using/stories/index.md

 ## Turning Stories Into Tests

 Each story describes something that a user can do.
 In Storyplayer, we turn stories into [tests](tests.html) - the steps that the user would _do_ for that story.
-This forms the heart of each story test that you write.
+This forms the heart of each test that you write.
 For example:

 * subscription users can see all of their invoices